Information-theoretic interpretation of quantum formalism: Transcription of the probability space into a Hilbert space

-The computation of the eigenvalues $\lambda_j$ from the simplicial coefficients $\mu_j$ is then straightforward.
-Define the spectrum as On the other hand, retrieving the simplicial coefficients $\mu_j$ or the $r_a$ vertices $w_j$ is not that trivial: This will be detailed in Sec. (\ref{reversetrans}).
+Since there is a one-to-one correspondence between the vertexes $w_i$ and the Gleason's vectors $\ket{a_i}$, the source window is called \emph{regular}.
+The concept of \enquote{regular window} as opposed to \enquote{blind window} will be clarified in the next section (Definition \ref{defregular} below).
+On the other hand, retrieving the simplicial coefficients $\mu_j$ or the $r$ vertices $w_j$ from $\rho_a$ is not that trivial and will be detailed below in Sec. (\ref{reversetrans}).

-\paragraph{Transcription gauges.} The transcription is clearly not unique.
-Starting from a static description of the register in a real space, a particular transcription into a Hilbert space can be regarded as a \emph{gauge selection} governed by a gauge group, namely, the group $\mathcal{U}$ generated by $\mathcal{U}_\phi\circ\ \mathcal{U}_r$ in steps (1) and (2).